vvanpo/etiketfs/README.md

   implementations for compression formats (gzip, bzip2, lzma, etc.) could toggle a `compressed` system metadata property and provide a decompression interface to allow other formats to parse the uncompressed content.

+* Figure how to report just one "best-matched" format.
+For files that match only a set of compatible formats, this is quite simple.
+For example, ASCII is a more constrained format than UTF-8 (any file that matches the ASCII format will also match UTF-8), so ASCII is a better match to report as the file's format than UTF-8.
+Same for JSON and YAML; JSON is more constrained so it should be reported as the best-matched format.
+But many files might match multiple hierarchies of formats; many textual formats can be encoded using any Uncode encoding, for example.
+An XML document could be encoded as UTF-8, or UTF-16, or any other; thus it cannot be said that XML is an extension of any of these encodings individually, only that XML extends the set of all unicode encodings as a whole.
+So we would have to be able to use format groups in our establishment of format hierarchies.